-Cause: The cause of this condition is the Town did not perform correct reconciliations in order to have the financial statements in accordance with governmental accounting standards during the fiscal year.
+Cause: The Town did not perform accurate reconciliations in order to present the financial statements in accordance with governmental accounting standards during the fiscal year.

 Effect: There is a reasonable possibility that a misstatement of the entity's financial statements would not have been prevented or detected and corrected by the Town's internal controls over financial reporting.